doctorfree/RoonCommandLine/README.md

 History
 -------

+This project began as an attempt to control Roon with Siri voice commands.
-Several users have posted in the Roon forums various ways to use Siri to control Roon.
+Several users had posted in the Roon forums various ways to use Siri to control Roon.
-These usually take the form of a fake device in HomeBridge that then communicates with HomeKit and Siri.
-This seems cool but maybe overkill.
+These usually took the form of a fake device in HomeBridge that then communicates with HomeKit and Siri.
+This seemed cool but maybe overkill.
 I was able to get Siri voice control of Roon working with simple SSH shortcuts that execute Python scripts which utilize the Roon API to control Roon.
 People don’t seem to know about Apple’s SSH shortcuts.
 They can be used to execute commands on systems that allow SSH access.